microsoft/azure_arc/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ![Screenshot security alert in Microsoft Defender for Cloud](./defender_alert03.png)

-> **NOTE: This feature requires Microsoft Defender for Cloud to be [enabled on your Azure subscription](https://docs.microsoft.com/en-us/azure/defender-for-cloud/enable-enhanced-security).**
+> **NOTE: This feature requires Microsoft Defender for Cloud to be [enabled on your Azure subscription](https://docs.microsoft.com/azure/defender-for-cloud/enable-enhanced-security).**

 ### Additional optional scenarios on the _ArcBox-K3s_ cluster

 Optionally, you can explore additional GitOps and RBAC scenarios in a manual fashion using the _ArcBox-K3s_ cluster.
 When remoted into the _ArcBox-Client_ virtual machine, here are some things to try:

-- Browse to the Azure Portal and notice how currently there is no GitOps configuration and Flux extension installed on the _ArcBox-K3s_ cluster.
+- Browse to the Azure portal and notice how currently there is no GitOps configuration and Flux extension installed on the _ArcBox-K3s_ cluster.

   ![Screenshot showing K3s cluster extensions](./k3s_gitops01.png)